-Here’s an actual email from someone I’m helping. “[It was good working with you on Monday] I didn’t really know what to expect, but it felt worthwhile to me.
+Here’s an actual email from a client: “[It was good working with you on Monday] I didn’t really know what to expect, but it felt worthwhile to me.
 And…no fucking joke, I came home and finished my own script yesterday.
 It kinda felt like it was always going to be an open ended project, but I finished it.
 The feeling was electric.
 And lasted a whole hour, before I was all “now what?””

 1. Let the draft sit.